Zerene Stacker Known Issues

 The process is shown below.

 To process large images at full resolution, you must increase the memory allocation above the default values

 When you Add File(s), you may receive a popup window that looks something like the following:

 If you proceed without pre-sizing and without increasing the memory allocation, then you are likely to encounter the following error (“Out of memory, cannot proceed”):

 The cure for this problem is to allocate more memory using Options > Preferences > Memory Usage.
 Pressing the Set Automatically button works for most people, but if your images are very large then you may need to manually enter a larger value.
-The recommended allocation is 100 megabytes per 1 megapixel, so for example 3600 megabytes for 36 megapixel images coming from a Nikon D800.
+The recommended allocation is 100 to 200 megabytes per 1 megapixel, so for example 3600 to 7200 megabytes for 36 megapixel images coming from a Nikon D800.

 Images larger than 21 megapixels will probably require using the 64-bit version of Zerene Stacker, on a 64-bit operating system.

 Must use double-click, not the Open button, to navigate into a folder when using File > Open Project